Dibaryon resonances and short-range $NN$ interaction: Introduction

-The main goal of the present paper is to demonstrate that the $NN$ interaction, at least in the most important partial waves, can be described properly by a superposition of the long-range one-pion $t$-channel exchange and the $s$-channel exchange by an intermediate dibaryon state.
-We present here the modified version of the dibaryon model and make a comprehensive analysis of $NN$ scattering in the framework of this model including some important partial waves not considered in the previous works.
-We should emphasize that our purpose is not to prove the existence of dibaryon resonances, but to use their parameters found in the recent experiments to build some alternative picture of the $NN$ interaction.
-The success of this picture does not mean that one should reject the huge progress achieved in the conventional approaches, but gives an additional QCD-motivated tool which is able to effectively describe the short-range nuclear force.
+The main goal of the present paper is to demonstrate that the $NN$ interaction in all important partial waves can be described properly by a superposition of the long-range $t$-channel one-pion exchange and the $s$-channel exchange by an intermediate dibaryon state.
+Thus, we argue that the $s$-channel mechanism proposed not only looks more natural but also can effectively replace the conventional $t$-channel multi-meson exchange at short distances (in the two-nucleon overlap region).
+We present here the modified version of the dibaryon model and make a comprehensive analysis of $NN$ scattering in the framework of this model including a number of partial-wave configurations not considered in the previous works.
+We should emphasize that our purpose is not to prove the existence of dibaryon resonances, but to use them for construction of some alternative picture of the $NN$ interaction and then compare their parameters with those deduced from experimental data.
+The success of this picture does not mean that one should reject the huge progress achieved within the conventional approaches.
+The short-range $NN$ interaction can be actually described in different ways, but the QCD-motivated approach presented here has a wider range of applicability since it is free of some limitations inherent to the existing quark-model or meson-exchange treatments.

 The structure of the paper is as follows.
 In Sec.~\ref{sec_status} we outline the modern experimental status of dibaryon resonances and their possible theoretical interpretation.
 In Sec.~\ref{sec_quark}, we describe the basic assumptions of the dibaryon concept and the tools needed for constructing the model for the $NN$ interaction.
 Here, we introduce the two-channel formalism for the $NN$ system with an additional internal channel corresponding to the quark degrees of freedom and present the basic results of the $6q$ microscopic consideration for the $NN$ system.
 In particular, we demonstrate here that all possible $6q$ states can be divided into states with a $6q$ bag structure with no leading hadronic configuration and two-cluster states with the dominating $NN$, $N\Delta$, $\Delta\Delta$, etc., configurations.
 In Sec.~\ref{sec_effham} we derive the effective Hamiltonian of the dibaryon model using a simple one-pole approximation for the internal channel resolvent.
 In Sec.~\ref{sec_recent}, the latest version of the model with account for inelastic processes is described and the results of calculations of phase shifts, inelasticities, and resonance parameters for the particular $NN$ partial waves are presented.
 In Sec.~\ref{sec_concl}, we summarize our results and conclude.
 In the Appendices \ref{formfactor} and \ref{dressing}, for the readers' convenience, we briefly reproduce the quark-model calculations of the transition form factors and vertex functions for the effective Hamiltonian, following Ref.~\cite{IntJModPhys2002}.